xaya/xaya_docs/blockchain.md

   * This is the initial schedule, which is planned to be updated after the token sale to produce the correct total supply once it is determined.
-* The genesis block's coinbase transaction pays to a multisig address owned by the Chimaera team.
+* The genesis block's coinbase transaction pays to a multisig address owned by the Xyon team.
 Unlike Bitcoin and Namecoin, it is actually spendable, and does not observe the usual "block maturity" rule.
   * These coins will be distributed to the community according to the token sale and Huntercoin snapshot.
 Unsold coins will be destroyed by sending